Regulations are tightening, financial crime risks are evolving, and missing key information can be costly.

 - Smart Dashboards: Prioritise urgent alerts.

-- Regular Calibration: Refine your keyword filters and machine learning models so they reflect shifting compliance requirements and remove noise.
+- Regular Calibration: Refine your keyword filters and machine learning models to reflect evolving compliance requirements and reduce noise.

 Handling Sensitive Data in Global Business Operations

-Complying with specific regulations like GDPR requires respecting data privacy laws, even across borders.
+Complying with specific regulations, such as GDPR, requires respecting data privacy laws, even across borders.
 Data security is critical whether handling personal information in Europe or financial data in Asia.

 - Privacy by Design: Embed encryption and security from the start.